laracarvalho/homebroker/README.md

 - Booking: an application written in Go that simulates trading operations and runs indefinetely in the background writing operations to Apache Kafka.
 - Backend: an API using NestJS that receives operations from Apache Kafka and allows for usage by the frontend.
+- Frontend: a simple front that allows users to do BUY/SELL operations and see their asset's history.

 ## Installation